ArgentumWalker/AttZSLGAN/README.md

 ### Important TODO's
 1. Implement more logging.
 There are no logging at all.
 Only console output and images that saved every few batches.
-2. Optimize code.
-Main model training process have very low performance.
-Most of the time for consuming one batch loosed on CPU operations while GPU stand idle.